Liroluxas-77/github-dhs-computing/Story.md

 They taught the class with passion, and with all their best.
 THANK YOU A LOT to them.

 And you should know who was the mortal enemy was...

+The story is not over, and it will never be...